projectsveltos/sveltos/docs/events/addon_event_deployment.md

   validationFailureAction: enforce
 ```

-## Define the add-ons to deploy
+## Events and Add-on Deployment

 [EventTrigger](https://raw.githubusercontent.com/projectsveltos/event-manager/main/api/v1alpha1/EventTrigger_types.go) is the CRD introduced to define what add-ons to deploy when an event happens.

 Each EventBasedAddon instance:

-1. references an [EventSource](addon_event_deployment.md#event-definition) (which defines what the event is);
+1. References an [EventSource](addon_event_deployment.md#event-definition) (which defines what the event is);
-2. has a sourceClusterSelector selecting one or more managed clusters;
+2. Has a sourceClusterSelector selecting one or more managed clusters;
-3. contains list of add-ons to deploy (either referencing ConfigMaps/Secrets or Helm charts).
+3. Contains a list of add-ons to deploy (either referencing ConfigMaps/Secrets or Helm charts).

-For instance following EventTrigger references the eventSource *sveltos-service* defined above.
+For example, the below EventTrigger references the eventSource *sveltos-service* defined above.
 It referenced a ConfigMap that contains a *NetworkPolicy* expressed as a template.

 ```yaml